nathija-nimantha/Customer-Details-Manager/README.md

 ## Contact

-If you have any questions or suggestions, feel free to contact me via [your email or GitHub profile](https://github.com/your-username).
+If you have any questions or suggestions, feel free to contact me via email.